goelvatsal/dataStructsIntro/section6Arrays/mergeArrays/problem.md

-Merge two int slices into one int slice, and sort the int slice.
+Merge two sorted int slices into one sorted int slice.